 In many situations, online relationship counseling can be a better option.
 Perhaps you live in a rural area where you don’t have access to therapists; or it could be that you feel the urge to talk to a therapist and are not willing to wait for an appointment.
 In case of couple counseling, it might be much easier to convince your partner to talk to a counselor online rather than going to a clinic.

 Online counseling typically allows you to chose between audio, video and chat sessions, and in some cases you are even allowed to message your therapist in between sessions.
 Another big plus is that finding your perfect counselor is much easier when using an online service.
-For example, this website connects over 2000 licensed therapists with their customers.
-They help you choose by asking you some basic questions and make it easy to switch to another counselor in case you are not satisfied with the person you are working with.

 How much relationship counseling costs?